frhrdr/deep_restoration/README.md

 - mv on alexnet: exact repoduction (except lrn/pool order)
 - mv on vgg16: l1 - l18 conv/relu and pool layers up to poo5 l19+20 are fc/relu and l21 is fc8/lin. lambdaTV is 0.5 for conv1 and 2, 5.0 for conv3 and 4 and 50 for conv5 and fc.
 - mv on vgg16 also had some issues with overshooting gradients, depending on initialization. with gradient clipping and several tries, results ware odtained for all layers.
-- mv2: reading questions - how is jitter padded, what to do about the hard constraint gradientwise, is the optimizer just adagrad or something special

-research error measures:
-cosine sim
-psnr: comes down to log(MSE), no? structural similarity index: relative measure - consistency between two patches
-                             how relative windows are supposed to be chosen is unclear combines luminance contrast and structure
-                             perception focused - probably irrelevant for feature maps

-research priors:
-sparse coding: welling? olhausen-field?
-DAE: as in yosinsky?
-MRF:
-RIM?:
-VAE?: as in dos-brox?
-CRF:
-implement deconvs as upsampling-conv operations

-#### ICA - based on infomax: